swcarpentry/sql-novice-survey/_episodes/07-join.md

 ---
 title: "Combining Data"
-teaching: 0
+teaching: 20
-exercises: 0
+exercises: 20
 questions:
 - "FIXME"
 objectives:
-- "FIXME"
+- "Explain the operation of a query that joins two tables."
+- "Explain how to restrict the output of a query containing a join to only include meaningful combinations of values."
+- "Write queries that join tables on equal keys."
+- "Explain what primary and foreign keys are, and why they are useful."
 keypoints:
 - "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain the operation of a query that joins two tables.
-> *   Explain how to restrict the output of a query containing a join to only include meaningful combinations of values.
-> *   Write queries that join tables on equal keys.
-> *   Explain what primary and foreign keys are, and why they are useful.

 In order to submit our data to a web site that aggregates historical meteorological data, we might need to format it as